adriantrader10/adriantrader10/README.md

 - 👋 Hi, I’m @adriantrader10
-- 👀 I’m interested in ...
-Machine Learning
+- 👀 I’m interested in Machine Learning, Data Science, Deep Learning, BD.
-- 🌱 I’m currently learning ...Data Science
+- 🌱 I’m currently learning Machine Learning and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...